 Motorists may not park their vehicles in posted “no parking” zones at any time.
 Pavement that is painted with diagonal lines also constitute a “no parking” zone.

 Vehicles parked in these areas are subject to a $25 fine.

 Vehicles must be parked between painted parking space lines.

-Vehicles occupying more than one space are subject to a $25 citation.
+Vehicles occupying more than one space are subject to a $25 fine.

-Vehicles that drive or park on grass, mud, or dirt are subject to a $50 citation.
+Vehicles that drive or park on grass, mud, or dirt are subject to a $50 fine.
 Vehicles that are parked partly on pavement and partly on grass are also subject to a $50 fine.

 Vehicles that violate either of these regulations are subject to a $75 fine.

-During periods of inclement weather, Facilities Management may need to relocate vehicles from College parking lots to accommodate snow removal.
+During periods of inclement weather, Facility Management may need to relocate vehicles from College parking lots so that snow can be removed.
 The community will be notified of the snow removal schedule by electronic mail and traditional sign postings.

 Vehicles that are not removed from their lots by the specified time are subject to a $50 fine and may be towed at the owner’s expense.

 Mopeds, scooters, and other motorized bicycles cannot be stored in College buildings or parking lots.
 The use of motorcycles is permitted, but compliance with all parking and traffic rules and regulations is expected.
 In accordance with New York State law all riders are required to wear DOT approved helmets.

-Vehicles that pass stop signs or violate one way policies on campus roadways are subject to a $50 citation.
+Vehicles that pass stop signs or violate one-way policies on campus roadways are subject to a $50 fine.

 Motorists should be aware that College Hill Road, Campus Road, and Griffin Road are all in the jurisdiction of Oneida County and the Town of Kirkland.
 All local parking, speed, and driving laws are fully enforced by Law Enforcement.